-This webcast will be broadcast on November 20, 2019
+This webcast was originally held on November 20, 2019

 Taking a photo in HDR (high dynamic range) mode is a form of computational imaging.
 In short, this feature enables the capture of multiple photos in rapid succession at different exposures, and the blending of the images through image processing software to create one output image that enhances image quality or extracts certain features, such as those needed for a specific machine vision task.
 During a free webcast on November 20, Perry West, Founder and President of Automated Vision Systems, Inc., will discuss computational imaging techniques, how these can be applied to disparate machine vision applications, and how the technology provides benefits.
 Additionally, he will describe how computational imaging sequences can be performed, and what components are involved in that process.